Jwindustries/IT-1025/README.md

 PythonOOP.png is a screenshot of some object oriented python code that defines a class of flowers and expains each part of the code

 Flower.py is the raw text file of some object oriented python code that defines a class of flowers and expains each part of the code

+## Week 5 of IT 1025

+NetworkDesign.png is a visualization of a common home network design.